Paul A. Bertagnolli, musicology

 Howard Pollack, musicology and division chair

-B.M., music history, University of Michigan; M.A. and Ph.D., musicology, Cornell University; research interests include 20th-century music, American music, musical theater, film music; author, Walter Piston (1982); Harvard Composers: Walter Piston and his Students, from Elliott Carter to Frederic Rzewski (1992); John Alden Carpenter: A Chicago Composer (1995); Aaron Copland: The Life and Work of an Uncommon Man (1999); George Gershwin: His Life and Work (2006); Marc Blitzstein: His Life, His Work, His World (2012); and The Ballad of John Latouche: An American Lyricist’s Life and Work (2017); recipient of two Fellowships from the National Endowment for the Humanities, the Nicolas Slonimsky Award, the Irving Lowens Award, an Award for Excellence in Historical Recorded Sound Research, two ASCAP-Deems Taylor Awards, a Kurt Weill Foundation Travel and Research Grant, a Newberry Library Fellowship, two awards for Research Excellence from the University of Houston; and other grants and awards.
+B.M., music history, University of Michigan; M.A. and Ph.D., musicology, Cornell University; research interests include 20th-century music, American music, musical theater, film music; author, Walter Piston (1982); Harvard Composers: Walter Piston and his Students, from Elliott Carter to Frederic Rzewski (1992); John Alden Carpenter: A Chicago Composer (1995); Aaron Copland: The Life and Work of an Uncommon Man (1999); George Gershwin: His Life and Work (2006); Marc Blitzstein: His Life, His Work, His World (2012); and The Ballad of John Latouche: An American Lyricist’s Life and Work (2017); recipient of two Fellowships from the National Endowment for the Humanities, four ASCAP-Deems Taylor Awards (including the Nicolas Slonimsky Award and the Timothy White Award), the Irving Lowens Award, the Award for Excellence in Historical Recorded Sound Research, a Kurt Weill Foundation Travel and Research Grant, a Newberry Library Fellowship, two awards for Research Excellence from the University of Houston, and other grants and awards.

 Katherine Turner, musicology